ALLFERRETS®

 • Contact

-Several outbreaks of CDV in ferrets have occurred over the past two decades.
-Some have involved up to 10 states.
-This has resulted in many ferret deaths.
-Outbreaks can be due to:
+CDV OUTBREAKS: In the 1990s several CDV outbreaks in domestic ferrets occurred in the United States.
+These involved up to 10 states and resulted in many ferret deaths.
+Outbreaks were due to:

-• Unvaccinated ferrets brought to public events (Ferret Shows)
+• Exposure to unvaccinated ferrets brought to public events (pet or ferret "shows")

 • Failure to quarantine a "rescue" ferret